What are sugar skulls and why are they used to decorate for Day of the Dead?

 - Flip the molds onto a flat surface and allow to dry 8 hours or overnight.

 - Brush the excess sugar away and then use royal icing to cement the front and backs of the sugar skull together, and colored royal icing to decorate.

-These are not supposed to be eaten, as they are for decoration, but if you can't resist the temptation, all of the ingredients are edible (just be careful not to chip your teeth on hardened royal icing).
+These are not supposed to be eaten, as they are for decoration.
+However, all of the ingredients are edible.

 The prep time accounts for how long it takes to make the icing, use icing colors to color the icing to be used for decorating, and to fill the disposable decorating bags.
 It does not include the time it will take to actually decorate your sugar skulls; time for that can vary greatly depending on the level of detail you would like to decorate your skulls.

 A note: There’s more than one method to make sugar skulls

 If you’ve ever celebrated Day of the Dead in Mexico, then you know that there’s another type of sugar skull that is made with a sugar paste.
 That method is called alfeñique, and it’s a mixture of sugar and water that gets cooked in a copper pot and poured into traditional clay molds.
 Depending on the size of the mold, they can take up to a week to dry out and be ready for decorating.